Digital EGA Four gas Assisted Tuning

 O2 sensor and a/f ratio + lead = potentially big expense and wandering af readings

-Digital systems are not permanently affected by liquid water.
+Digital EGA systems are not permanently affected by liquid water.

 Liquid water kills wideband o2 sensors - instantly.

-O2 sensor and a/f ratio + water = big expense
+O2 sensor and a/f ratio + water = O2 sensor expense

-Digital systems are not affected by leaded fuels.
+Digital 4 gas EGA systems are not affected by leaded fuels.

-One USA race team has to replace their wideband o2 sensors every two weeks due to lead fouling.
+They have to replace their dealership level dyno's wideband o2 sensors every two weeks due to lead fouling.

-Digital systems - don't care about the lead in race fuels or aviation fuels.
+Our Digital 4 gas EGA systems - use a different type of sensor and don't care about the lead in race or aviation fuels.

 O2 sensor and a/f ratio = no leaded fuels allowed

-Factory Pro method = lead has no effect
+Factory Pro 4 Gas EGA method = lead has no effect

-Digital systems o2 sensor generally lasts over a year with multibike, daily use.
+Digital 4 gas EGA systems o2 sensor commonly lasts over a year with multibike, almost daily use.

 (ours is used that much!)